oracle-samples/oci-vscode-toolkit/src/apm-vscode-plugin/README.md

 - Right click on monitor, expand `Execution results`, select `View error message`

-## Download HAR, Logs, Screenshots
+## View HAR, Screenshots

-- Right click on monitor, expand `Execution results`, select  `Download execution HAR`  or `Download execution logs` or  `Download execution screenshots`.
+- Right click on monitor, expand `Execution results`, select `View execution HAR`  or `View execution screenshots`.
+- It will prompt for timestamp, enter its value (get this value from the output of `Get execution results` command), then select vantage point for which you want to view the result.
+- To download the results, `Download` button can be clicked.
+- Select location to download file, this will download the file on the local system.

+## Download Logs

+- Right click on monitor, expand `Execution results`, select `Download execution logs`.
 - It will prompt for timestamp, enter its value (get this value from the output of `Get execution results` command), then select vantage point for which you want to download the result.
 - Select location to download file, this will download the file on the local system.